steenhansen/type-czech/README.md

 # TypeCzech

+Type-Czech's raison D'etre is to type check parameters and results of JavaScript functions before and after they execute on a Node.js server or in the browser with a simple boolean switch.

 Enjoy some TypeScript benefits without the drawbacks of:

   - compilation time
   - new language syntax
   - compile time only checks
   - fragile entanglement

-The central idea is to have detachable JavaScript parameter checking routines run before and after your own functions to test types, emptiness, and mutations.
-These PRE and POST routines can be turned on or off at run-time.

 With TypeCzech you can: